blazej00/node-attempt/README.md

 **attempt([options], tryFunc, [callback])**

-tryFunc is called with one argument: attempts.
-It is the number of times the tryFunc has been run before.
+tryFunc is called with two arguments: attempts and skip.  attempts is the number of times the tryFunc has been run before.

-	attempt(function(attempts) {
+	attempt(function(attempts, skip) {
 		if (attempts)
 			console.log('This is retry #' + attempts);
+			if (ext_var) skip('skipping to callback!');
 		else
 			console.log('This is the first attempt!');
 	});

+skip is a callback function that will skip the retries count and go straight to main callback.
+Works the same as third argument in onError function, described below.

 ### Options
 The following options are set per request: